-MP1, MP3, TYC 400kV network.
-Ireland At times of very low wind generation output in the south-west a large Tarbert unit (TB3 or TB4) may be required.
-Voltage Support Ireland There may be a requirement for an additional Dublin unit for load flow reasons during low load and high EWIC exports Load Flow
+Ireland MP1, MP3, TYC At times of very low wind generation output in the south-west a large Tarbert unit (TB3 or TB4) or 400kV network.
+Voltage Support: To support South West during the forced outage of the 400/220kV transformer in the new Moneypoint 2 (MP2) may be required.
+Moneypoint transmission station.
+Ireland There may be a requirement for an additional Dublin unit for load flow reasons during low load and high EWIC exports.
+Load Flow